titaniteChuck/GodotProjectTemplate/scripts/README.md

     - Create the symbolic link `addons/<symlink>` -> `addons_submodules/...` for godot to detect the addon
     - Add an entry to .gitignore for only this addon, so if you have some of your own, they won't be ignored

+> ### **/!\ Important to note**:
+> This script also supports multiple plugins being present in the same repository.
+It will link them all seemlessly in godot addons folder

 ## How to use

 ### Prerequisites